 How to Contest a Will and WinJanuary 8, 2021

-Having a close relationship with the person who wrote the will — the testator — is viewed as a legal basis for contesting a will.
+Having a close relationship with the person who wrote the will — the testator — is viewed as a legal basis for contesting a will in PA.
 Being named in the will or previous versions of it also give you a legal claim to contest a will.
 If you can’t prove you have legal standing, unfortunately, you’re unable to move ahead.

 Consulting with an estate planning attorney can help you determine with certainty that you have legal basis for contesting.
 Of course, if you do decide to pursue contesting, you’ll need their experience to navigate all the legal proceedings.

 Reasons for Contesting a Will

 Once you’ve determined that you have legal standing to contest the will, the burden is on you and your legal team to provide valid reasons for your challenge.
 Any of the following conditions would allow your case to move forward: